Pilot in hospital with serious injuries after emergency landing in Qualicum Beach, B.C.

 PILOT IDENTIFIED

-Organizer Kalim Mabrouki wrote on the GoFundMe page that Shere was airlifted to Victoria General Hospital in "serious but stable condition."
+"He's in stable condition," said organizer Kalim Mabrouki, a friend and fellow pilot who visited Shere in the hospital Monday.

+"Last night we couldn't sleep," Mabrouki said.
+"We didn’t even know what was his condition.
+Fortunately, now we know that he's stable but still, it’s a long road for him."

-"Akhi has recently graduated as a commercial pilot and he is about to start his career as a professional pilot," Mabrouki said.
+Shere recently qualified as a commercial pilot and is poised to start a career as a professional pilot, Mabrouki said.

-"Akhilesh is loved by many in the aviation community, and he is a vibrant young man with a second-to-none personality with a life full of dreams ahead of him."
+"Akhilesh is loved by many in the aviation community, and he is a vibrant young man with a second-to-none personality with a life full of dreams ahead of him," Mabrouki wrote on the GoFundMe page.

 The Transportation Safety Board of Canada is now investigating the crash, and the B.C.
 Ministry of Environment was notified of the incident, according to RCMP.